vinayak323/botframework-sdk/Orchestrator/docs/NLRModels.md

 It is a 12-layer pretrained pretrained [Transformer][7] model optimized for conversation.
 Its architecture is pretrained for example-based use ([KNN][3]), thus it can be used out of box.
 The model supports in total 100 languages (full list can be found at [XLMR Supported Languages][8]).
 8 languages (EN, ES, DE, FR, IT, JA, PT, and ZH) are fine-tuned with additional data (performance can be found [here](#multilingual-intent-detection-models-evaluation)).

 ## Experimental Models

 ### pretrained.20210205.microsoft.dte.00.12.bert_example_ner.en.onnx (experimental)
 This is a high quality EN-only base model for entity extraction.
 It is a 12-layer pretrained pretrained [Transformer][7] model optimized for conversation.
 Its architecture is pretrained for example-based use ([KNN][3]), thus it can be used out of box.

+### pretrained.20210218.microsoft.dte.00.12.bert_example_ner.en.onnx (experimental)
+This is a yet another high quality EN-only base model for entity extraction.
+It is a 12-layer pretrained pretrained [Transformer][7] model optimized for conversation.
+Its architecture is pretrained for example-based use ([KNN][3]), thus it can be used out of box.